graywolftech/rest-ts/README.md

 npm run bootstrap
 ```

 That's it!
-Now you can enter the packages and make modifications :) This is an interesting library since there isn't actually any code to run.
+Now you can enter the packages and make modifications :) This is an interesting library since there isn't really that much code to run.

 Finally, ensure the your code is correctly formatted!
 ```